 Don’t forget to take advantage of battery saver or Gaming Do-Not-Disturb modes.
 Like we see with every phone, OnePlus has a pretty capable battery saver option on top of the already great Android 9 Pie controls.
 This means it will reduce performance, vibrations, screen brightness, background data, and a few other things only when necessary.

 Set the phone to turn on battery saver mode around 15% remaining, or even 10%, and only get the bare minimum controls in order to keep the phone running as long as possible.
 You can customize when it turns on, and you can even add/remove features from the excluded list during battery saver moments.

 Then, OnePlus added a “Gaming DND mode” that basically stops any and all notifications while you’re gaming.
 Even if you’re not gaming, this will keep the screen off when you need to save as much battery as possible by limiting all notifications or messages.
-This works great and can be used along with the alert slider.

 We also recommend trying the Snapdragon BatteryGuru.
 This app learns your habits as you use the device, and starts turning things like WiFi, GPS, Bluetooth and other modes on or off for you.
 Basically, automating a bunch of small tweaks that will add up over time.
 This lets you focus on things other than tinkering with settings and controls.

 Those dealing with poor battery life will want to look at this generic Android Pie problems guide.
 Being early software things are subject to change, but we mention some of the biggest complaints and offer resources to fix them.
 We’re expecting further refinements to Android Pie and Oxygen OS here in 2019.